Stephany Folsom

-Stephany Folsom is a screenwriter best known for her work on Toy Story 4 and Paper Girls.
+Stephany Folsom is a screenwriter best known for her work on Toy Story 4 (2019) and Paper Girls.

-Biography

 Early life

 Folsom was raised in Colorado Springs, Colorado.
 There, she developed an interest in filmmaking.
 She told her high school counselor that she wanted to enroll in film school, but was advised instead to study radio.
 After graduating from high school, Folsom moved to Los Angeles, California and enrolled in film school at Loyola Marymount University.
 After graduating from Loyola, Folsom worked as a film development intern providing script coverage and notes.

 She left the position to focus on her personal writing, but soon left Los Angeles to assist a friend in filming a documentary short to support an AIDS clinic in India.
 Complications arose, in which Folsom later explained, "The clinic was never going to be built.
 It was near the Golden Triangle so there were all kinds of problems with drug trafficking.
 I didn't know any of this was going on there before I went ...
 We ended up being in lockdown and under curfew."
 The project was never completed; nevertheless, Folsom later worked with various foundations to produce documentary shorts about human trafficking and AIDS.
-Meanwhile, she wrote for the YouTube series Ds2dio 360, while writing feature spec scripts.
+Meanwhile, she wrote for the YouTube series Ds2dio 360, while writing feature-length spec scripts.
 After a few years, Folsom recalled feeling "completely burnt out on the travel and tough subject matter."

 Career

 Back in the United States, Folsom attended a NASA Social event and later toured a Stanley Kubrick exhibit at the Los Angeles County Museum of Art.
-There, she was reminded of the conspiracy theory that Stanley Kubrick had faked the Apollo 11 moon landing.
+There, she was reminded of the conspiracy theory that Stanley Kubrick had faked the Apollo 11 Moon landing.
 Inspired by the idea, she began writing 1969: A Space Odyssey in January 2013.
 That same year, her script was listed at number 56 on the 2013 Hit List, Launchpad's list of the best spec scripts of the year.
 It was also listed on the 2013 Black List.
 A year later, 1969: A Space Odyssey was given a live reading at the first Black List Live! event as part of the LA Film Festival.
 The reading featured Jared Harris as Stanley Kubrick and Kathryn Hahn as Barbara, a NASA employee.

-In May 2015, Folsom was hired to write The Princess of North Sudan.
+In May 2015, Folsom was hired to write The Princess of North Sudan for Walt Disney Pictures.
 The project was based on the real-life story of Jeremiah Heaton, a man who claimed a piece of land between Egypt and Sudan to make his daughter a princess.
-The film has yet to be released.
+The project received immediate criticism from users on Twitter who claimed the project evoked colonization and "literal white entitlement."
+Folsom defended the project by responding, "There is no planting a flag in Sudan or making a white girl the princess of an African country.
+That's gross."